r4dixx/HelloAndroid/README.md

 <h2>Contributing</h2>

-This project is open to code improvements.
+This is an archived project.
+No contributions can be made.

 <h2>Project status</h2>
-Open to code improvements only.
-Closed for anything else.
+Closed

 <h2>Credits</h2>